Skip to main content

 offsetIntegerThis is the the position of the results returned in the request.0No

-columnsArrayThis is an array you can pass to specify which columns to return in the request.["HQCO", "NAME]No
+fieldsArrayThis is an array you can pass to specify which fields to return in the request.["HQCO", "NAME]No

 Get Results for a Table